|

 Integrity is one of the fundamental values of the Company.
 The Company communicates its

-Business Conduct and Ethics which applies to all Directors, Employees, Subsidiaries and
+Conduct and Ethics which applies to all Directors, Employees and Subsidiaries.
+The

-Affiliates.
-The Managing Director and CEO has confirmed to the Board that the Company has
+Managing Director & CEO has confirmed to the Board that the Company has adopted a Code

-adopted a Code of Conduct for its employees and Directors, and has received a declaration
+of Conduct for its employees and Directors, and has received a declaration of compliance

-of compliance with the Code of Conduct for the year ended March 31, 2025.
-The Annual
+with the Code of Conduct for the year ended March 31, 2026.
+The Annual declaration

-declaration affirming compliance with the Code of Conduct by the Directors and Senior
+affirming compliance with the Code of Conduct by the Directors and Senior Management

-Management Personnel of the Company for the year ended March 31, 2025 forms part of the
+Personnel of the Company for the year ended March 31, 2026 forms part of the Corporate

 Internal Control Systems